 The development of outdoor ovens has come on leaps and bounds in recent years, and this means we can all enjoy being outside for longer, even when it's a little bit chilly.
 The latest ovens also mean you can cook far more than the average BBQ-style food so you can really up your grilling game – think juicy steaks, smoked salmon, and tasty vegetarian dishes.

 Curate a stylish station, complete with log storage, potted herbs, and ambiance-boosting string lights, and it can be the hub of your winter patio.

 5. Add sparkle to your tablescape

-To make your winter BBQs feel even more special, take time to plan a beautiful tablescape.
+To make your winter BBQs feel even more special, take time to plan a beautiful tablescape with the help of the best outdoor dinnerware sets.
 It's a great opportunity to get creative and host guests in style.

 For festive get-togethers, you could bring in some outdoor Christmas decor ideas – whether that's with jolly posies of holly and seasonal blooms in vintage jugs, delicate microlights, or baubles and glittering gold dinnerware.
 Don't forget some tea lights in glass holders, too, for an inviting glow once dusk settles.

 6. Enjoy a winter picnic

 If you're looking for fun garden ideas for kids to keep them entertained over the holidays, turn your winter BBQ into an outdoor picnic instead.

 If you've got a portable BBQ you could take it with you to the park or beach for a great day out, but it can be just as much fun to try this in the garden with your normal BBQ or grill.
 Kids will love tucking into one of the best BBQ recipes while sitting around on a picnic blanket.
 And if you can light the fire pit and toast some marshmallows too, then even better!